Caching in Composer

 As it was previously mentioned, caching mechanism may be configured to use different TTL values depending on your needs.

-There's a default cache TTL value, defined by @cache
+There's a default cache TTL value, defined by @cache directive itself, which is being used when @cache directive is

 being used without any extra arguments.
 If you want to change this value - you could easily do it via your